gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 ```

 You can control other aspects of off-heap memory management by setting
-the following GemFire configuration properties using
+the following [vmware-gemfire-short-name] configuration properties using
 `<gfe:cache>` elements:

 ```highlight
 <gfe:cache critical-off-heap-percentage="90" eviction-off-heap-percentage"80"/>
 ```

-GemFire's `ResourceManager` will use the `critical-off-heap-percentage` and  `eviction-off-heap-percentage` threshold values to more effectively manage the off-heap memory in a way similar to how
+[vmware-gemfire-short-name]'s `ResourceManager` will use the `critical-off-heap-percentage` and  `eviction-off-heap-percentage` threshold values to more effectively manage the off-heap memory in a way similar to how
-the JVM manages heap memory.
-GemFire
+the JVM manages heap memory. [vmware-gemfire-short-name]
 `ResourceManager` will prevent the cache from consuming too much
 off-heap memory by evicting old data.
 If the off-heap manager is unable
 to keep up, then the `ResourceManager` refuses additions to the cache
 until the off-heap memory manager has freed up an adequate amount of
 memory.

-For more information, see [Managing Off-Heap Memory](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-heap_use-off_heap_management.html) in the GemFire product documentation:
+For more information, see [Managing Off-Heap Memory](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-heap_use-off_heap_management.html) in the [vmware-gemfire-short-name] product documentation:

 ## <a id="subregions"></a>Subregions

-Spring Data for VMware GemFire supports Sub-Regions, allowing Regions to be arranged in
+[spring-data-gemfire-name] supports Sub-Regions, allowing Regions to be arranged in
 a hierarchical relationship.

-For example, GemFire allows for a `/Customer/Address` Region
+For example, [vmware-gemfire-short-name] allows for a `/Customer/Address` Region
 and a different `/Employee/Address` Region.
 Additionally, a Sub-Region
 may have its own Sub-Regions and configuration.
 A Sub-Region does not
 inherit attributes from its parent Region.
 Regions types may be mixed
-and matched subject to GemFire constraints.
+and matched subject to [vmware-gemfire-short-name] constraints.
 A Sub-Region is
 naturally declared as a child element of a Region.
 The Sub-Region's
 `name` attribute is the simple name.
 The preceding example might be
 configured as follows: